11ty/11ty-website/src/docs/overview.md

 ## Competitors

-This project aims to directly compete with all other Static Site Generators.
+This project aims to directly compete with all other Site Generators.
 We encourage you to try out our competition:

 * [Jekyll](https://jekyllrb.com/) (Ruby)
 * [Hugo](https://gohugo.io/) (Go)